gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallNodesHowTo.md

 {{< screenshot "HOWTOs/UI-NodeClusterSetup-01.png" >}}Stroom UI Node Management - management tab{{< /screenshot >}}

-To set `stroomp00`'s Cluster URL, move the it's line in the display and select it.
+To set `stroomp00`'s Cluster URL, move the its line in the display and select it.
 It will be highlighted.

 {{< screenshot "HOWTOs/UI-NodeClusterSetup-02.png" >}}Stroom UI Node Management - select first node{{< /screenshot >}}